 The fighting is not all hopeless though.
 The controls are improved, with movement now mapped to the arrow keys and actions taking place on the left side of the keyboard.
 You also have learned a new range of nifty combat moves too, making you less dependent on weapons.
 You can even learn a couple of spells, one handy one clearing the entire screen.
 Each round kick and back-slap are beautifully animated - something that the ellipsoid graphics engine excels at - but it can also hinder your play.
 For a lot of actions, there's a bit of a delay as the animation sequence plays out, leaving you open for attacks.
 It may be faster overall than it's predecessor but the sheer number of monsters that can appear without warning only aids to frustrate.

 Upon its original release in 1996, it was praised for its many improvements over the original, garnering some very high review scores.
 Most even said it was the better game.
 While I can still easily recommend it and enjoyed it quite a bit I found that the original was much more fun, despite lacking the sequel's added depth.
 And this all boils down to something that I'm definitely biased towards - the dark humour.
-While it's still there in spurts, there's far less of it this time round.
+While it's still there in spurts, there's far less of it this time around.
 There's no tea with the devil or naked men in gimp masks (although the odd Chelsea-bun boob does appear).
 In fact, to my recollection, the only speaking character is the ethereal Priestess who loves to talk in voice over.
 To me, this takes away from what made the first game so memorable.